JanHerca/urantiapedia/output/wikijs/article/Gary_Deinstadt/Religion_of_One.md

 When we look at the success and failure of past revelation we can determine that the Fifth Epochal Revelation alone will hardly bring about one race, language, and/or religion.
 Dalamatia only lasted 300,000 years and soon digressed following the breakout of rebellion.
 The Adam and Eve mission essentially failed.
 Machiventa’s bestowal was an emergency mission.
 We ended up crucifying our own Creator Son and it seems way too early to predict how far the Urantia Papers will take us.
 It appears that before we can begin to come close to having one religion, language, etc. it’s going to necessitate some more revelation and more spiritual pressure from above.

-_The Urantia Book_ tells us that if we compare ourselves with a normal evolutionary world, we probably come closest to resembling the post Adamic age. “_Great ethical advancement characterizes this era; the brotherhood of man is the goal of its society._” [UB 52:3.12](/en/The_Urantia_Book/52#p3_12) Also in the postAdamic age it says that new revelations of truth characterize these ages, and “the Most Highs of the constellations begin to rule in the affairs of men.
-Truth is revealed up to the administration of the constellations.”
-[UB 52:3.11](/en/The_Urantia_Book/52#p3_11)
+_The Urantia Book_ tells us that if we compare ourselves with a normal evolutionary world, we probably come closest to resembling the post Adamic age. “_Great ethical advancement characterizes this era; the brotherhood of man is the goal of its society._” [UB 52:3.12](/en/The_Urantia_Book/52#p3_12) Also in the postAdamic age it says that new revelations of truth characterize these ages, and “_the Most Highs of the constellations begin to rule in the affairs of men.
+Truth is revealed up to the administration of the constellations._” [UB 52:3.11](/en/The_Urantia_Book/52#p3_11)

 Close to the end of the following magisterial age on a normal planet it reads: _“There are no race or color problems; literally all nations and races are of one blood.
 The brotherhood of man flourishes and the nations are learning to live on earth in peace and tranquility._ [UB 52:4.1](/en/The_Urantia_Book/52#p4_1) In the post-bestowal Son age it says: _“Under the spiritual influence of these ages, human character undergoes tremendous transformations and experiences phenomenal development.
 It becomes possible to put the golden rule into practical operation.”_ [UB 52:5.8](/en/The_Urantia_Book/52#p5_8) “_There are many nations, mostly determined by land distribution, but only one race, one language, and one religion.”_ [UB 52:5.10](/en/The_Urantia_Book/52#p5_10) Just now it becomes possible to put the golden rule into practical operation??